ru-fix/completable-reactor/README.md

 writes code and IDE visualizes it in plugin window and provides ability to navigate from graph to code and backward.

 Framework built on top of Fork Join Pool and CompletableFuture API.
 Different JVM based languages use extension to support more suitable DSL-like API.
-Currently supported DSLs are for `Java` and `Kotlin` languages.

 Visit CompletableReactor site for project documentation:
 https://ru-fix.github.io/completable-reactor/